 Next, think about ways to find and reach those people.
 If it’s someone specific, visit her website and see if she has a link for scheduling coffee chats (many people, like myself, do).
 If not, send her an email and ask for one.
 You may be surprised by how many people are open to the idea.

 If you don’t have specific names yet, turn to social media for help.
 Reach out to appropriate people via Facebook groups, Instagram, Twitter, etc. Send them a direct message asking if they’re open to having a coffee chat.
 Again, you’ll likely get more yeses than nos, especially if you’re clear that it’s not a sales pitch.

-If you don’t yet have an online calendaring system (like Acuity or Calendly), it’s time to get one.
+If you don’t yet have an online calendaring system (I use and love Acuity), it’s time to get one.
 You can stick to the free version, but it’s much simpler to arrange these dates when you can send someone a link to your calendar and let them find a time that fits their schedule.

 It’s possible to do virtual coffee chats via phone, but I highly recommend using a video service like Skype, Zoom, or Google Hangouts.
 It’s impossible to zone out or multitask when someone is watching you, and video makes the conversation far more personal and meaningful.